jakobsym/aura/README.md

 # Aura
-Aura is a Solana based onchain data retrieval tool that enables traders to make more data driven decisions.
+Aura is a Solana based onchain data retrieval tool that provides traders with real-time data as well as historic metadata to make data driven decisions when executing trades.

-## Installation
-TBA

-## Usage
-TBA
+Onchain data is extracted via mainnet RPC node calls, decoding Metaplex PDA data, as well as more optimized RPC calls using Helius.

 ## Aura Architecture
 ```mermaid